 Eventually, you could turn to drugs and alcohol to improve your life and manage the symptoms of your mental health diagnosis.

 It is recommended that you seek dual diagnosis treatment to manage all of the disorders that you have been struggling with simultaneously so that one does not cause the other to recur in the future.

 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-Virginia M Mejia LCSW CADC is a facility in West Chicago, IL providing services in and around DuPage County.
+Virginia M Mejia LCSW CADC is a rehab program providing services in and around DuPage County.

 They provide a wide range of services, settings and treatment approaches such as:Drug And Alcohol Treatment Services, Intensive Outpatient Treatment, Relapse Prevention.

 They offer special programs that are tailored to unique individual needs such as: Discharge Planning and Screening For Substance Abuse.

 If you are interested in attending or using one of the services offered by Virginia M Mejia LCSW CADC, they accept the following payment types: Cash Or Self Payment, State Financed Health Insurance Plan Other Than Medicaid, Private Health Insurance